vasantverma/JiraAPIRestAssuredFrameWork/README.md

 #### To test these API,you need to install Jira Software Server on your machine.
 Download link-https://www.atlassian.com/software/jira/free

+## Features

+* Implemented Basic Auth and Cookie based authentication to authenticate the API Requests.

+* Implemented RequestSpecBuilder and ResponseSpecBuilder passing/asserting common values across all API Requests.

+* Implemented Serialization for contructing API Request Payload using POJO classes.

 ## Getting Started

 Step 1 : Install Jira Software Server on your local machine.Its available for 30 days free trial.